Dr. Rosamund Johnston

 Book Chapters:

 "The Peace Train: Anticosmopolitanism, Internationalism and Jazz on Czechoslovak Radio during Stalinism" in Alice Lovejoy and Mari Pajala (eds.)
-Remapping Cold War Media: Institutions, Infrastructures, Translations (forthcoming with Indiana University Press).
+Remapping Cold War Media: Institutions, Infrastructures, Translations (Bloomington, IN: Indiana University Press, 2022)